hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ## Pull Requests

-1. You should **never** commit anything to the *master* branch no matter how small, instead Fork the repository or Checkout your own branch, make the appropiate changes and submit a Pull Request.
+1. You should **never** commit anything to the *master* branch no matter how small, instead, Fork the repository or Checkout your own branch, make the appropiate changes and submit a Pull Request.
 This is to preserve the *master* branch with stable and peer-reviewed code.
 2. You **may not** merge in your own Pull Requests without the approval of another developer.